auca/com.299/Project_1/Readme.md

 Ensure the following requirement are met.

-* Allow to control paddles by moving the mouse up or down.
-* Add a simple AI to control the second paddle to follow the ball.
-* Allow matches with the AI.
-The match ends when someone gets 11 points first.
-Matches should be time limited.
-The player with the highest score wins after the time limit.
-A message is displayed to congratulate the player at the end of the match and a new match is automatically started after a short pause.
 * Polish your game visually and in terms of gameplay.
 Play test your game on your own and with other students.
 Add icons and a banner to the launcher on Windows, macOS, or Linux.